potblitd/DigiLog-Clock/DigiDisk/README.md

 + 4 x SG90 servo motor

 ### Schematics
 The system is powered through a USB-C port (min 2W) and its status is indicated by a blue LED.
 The RTC chip does not have an auxilliary power source so the time must be re-set in case the USB cable is unplugged.
 To potentially attach another 2 or more digits, the power rail, ground and I2C signals are broken out through a 2.54mm header so that the additional PCBs only need the PWM controller circuit.
 The communication with multiple PCA9685 chips is then feasible by setting different adresses through the DIP switch.
-Finally, no USB programming has been implemented for this design due to space constraint.
+Finally, no USB programming has been integrated for this design due to space constraint.
 To flash the ATtiny MCU, an IC test clip is needed in combination with a general TTL serial adapter.

 <p align="center">
   <img src="images/schematics.png" width="800" />